 University City High School is a public high school in San Diego.
-The principal of University City High School is Jeff Olivero, who can be contacted at firstname.lastname@example.org.
-1,832 students go to University City High School and identify as Filipino; Black, non-Hispanic; and Multiracial.
+The principal of University City High School is Jeff Olivero, whose e-mail is firstname.lastname@example.org.
+1,832 children attend University City High School and identify as Filipino; Black, non-Hispanic; and Multiracial.
 6% of the University City High School students have "limited English proficiency."
 40% of the 1,832 students here have subsidized lunches.
 The student to teacher ratio at University City High School is 22:1.
 Torah High Schools of San Diego is one of the nearest high schools.

 - Ceramics sculpture